mtjon/introduction-to-dsh/prerequisites.md

 # Prerequisites to the Tenant-in-a-day-training
 ## General information

-This guide is ensure the training proceeds as desired, with all participants having fullfilled all basic requirements.
+This guide aims to ensure the training proceeds as desired, with all participants having fullfilled all basic pre-requisites.
 Steps everybody needs to perform:

 1. You will generate your own unique [keypair](##glossary).